Measuring Learning Effectiveness

 Read MoreOrganizations globally are investing $400 billion annually in training.
-Naturally, if you invest so much in training, you should show a measurable positive impact.
+But, if you invest so much in training, you should show a measurable positive impact.
 That’s where training evaluations come in.
-But are all training evaluations the same?
-And are the benefits of training evaluations worth the effort?
-We answer these questions and more by providing examples of training evaluations you can apply in your specific situation.
+But are all training evaluations the same, and are the benefits of training evaluations worth the effort?
+We answer these and more by providing training evaluation examples you can apply to your organization.

-Training evaluation was defined by A.C Hamblin as “any attempt to obtain information on the effects of training performance and to assess the value of training in the light of that information.”
+A.C.
+Hamblin defined training evaluation as “any attempt to obtain information on the effects of training performance and to assess the value of training in the light of that information.”
 That’s a pretty broad definition, albeit true.
-And such a broad definition doesn’t provide a lot of guidance to create an evaluation of a training course.
+And such a broad definition doesn’t provide much guidance to create an evaluation of a training course.

 So, the idea of training evaluations is simple, conceptually.
 Your organization has developed a training program and wants to see its success.
 But the devil is in the details.

 While the definition of a training evaluation isn’t complicated, measuring the impact of training isn’t so easy.
 There are examples of training evaluations that focus on the financial costs of changing behavior.
 And others that incorporate holistic measures of skill, ability, and knowledge.
 And in all fairness, isolating the impact of training is no straightforward task.
-For instance, an employee’s improved performance could result from several factors.
-Including office culture, financial perks, supervisory feedback, and growth possibilities.
-As well as the training they have recently taken.
+For instance, an employee’s improved performance could result from several factors: office culture, financial perks, supervisory feedback, growth possibilities, and the training they have recently received.

 For instance, perhaps you have designed examples of training evaluations for courses on improving employees’ productivity.
 Or the efficiency of procedures at the workplace.
-But significantly different training evaluations are necessary for other situations.
-For example, consider a course on selling instructional products to generate revenue or educating a customer about a new product they have purchased from you.
-These are all need different examples of training evaluations.
+However significantly different training evaluations are necessary for other situations.
+For example, consider a course on selling instructional products to generate revenue or educating customers about a new product they purchased from you.
+These all need different examples of training evaluations.
 So, finding a suitable evaluation method is essential.
-To this end, we focus on examples of training evaluations for these and other situations.
+To this end, we provide training evaluation examples for these and other situations.
 But first, what are the benefits of training evaluations, and are they worth the effort?

-While there are many examples of training evaluations, designing the right one isn’t a trivial task.
+While many examples of training evaluations exist, designing the right one isn’t a trivial task.
 But before we get into specific examples, let’s highlight the benefits.
-As you’ll see below, the benefits of training evaluations are multidimensional.
+As you’ll see below, the benefits of training evaluations are multi-dimensional.

 One of the main benefits of training evaluations is pinpointing shortcomings and areas for improvement.
 What was missing?
 What was irrelevant?
 Should we restructure the format?

-Another of the benefits of training evaluations is that the feedback can be used to increase the engagement of future participants.
-By including a few simple questions in your assessment, you can gain valuable insights.
+The feedback provided can be another benefit of training evaluations and can be used to increase the engagement of future participants.
+You can gain valuable insights by including a few simple questions in your assessment.

 For example:

-Asking open-ended questions allows you to receive more feedback than asking closed-ended questions.
+Asking open-ended questions in whatever training evaluation methods you use allows you to receive more feedback than asking closed-ended questions.
 Genuine feedback from open-ended questions can be precious.
-With it, you can find how to improve the training further.
-And are likely to identify improvements you wouldn’t have thought of, which will lead to enhancing participant engagement.
+With it, you can find out how to improve the training further.
+And are likely to identify improvements you wouldn’t have thought of, which will enhance participant engagement.

-You can also use some of the positive responses from participants as testimonials to encourage others to take the training.
-And these outcomes from the training evaluations will build credibility in the course.
+You can also use some of the positive responses from participants as testimonials to encourage others to take the training by building credibility in the course.

-One of the main benefits of training evaluations is to find out if the instructional goals of your training have been met or not.
-Typically, an assessment of knowledge transfer is assessed at different points throughout the course.
-And the specific approach will vary depending on the goals of the training.
+One of the main benefits of using well-thought-out training evaluation examples is that it helps to find out if the instructional goals of your training have been met or not.
+Typically, you can assess knowledge transfer at different points throughout the course.
+But, the particular approach will vary depending on the goals of the training.
 For example, learning specific knowledge and tasks will be easier to gauge.
 But, the success of less tangible outcomes, such as from a leadership course, may need to be observed in a role-playing situation.
-Or following completion of the training by assessment later.
+Or after completion of the training by assessment later.
 Such as a supervisor observing how a person interacts with their team members.

 As firms seek growth opportunities, so do employees.
 They search for professional development and better pay.
-Investing in training signals that the company is also focused on their growth.
-And it has demonstrated that organizations providing training and development opportunities increase retention.
+Companies, by investing in training signal they value employee growth.
+An added benefit is that organizations providing training and development opportunities increase retention.
 So, quality training evaluations also improve employee retention by enabling future improvements in the training.

-You can also use training evaluations to analyze the effectiveness between different training programs or methods of delivery.
+You can also use training evaluations to analyze the effectiveness of different training programs or delivery methods.
 For example, how does an on-demand e-learning course compare to an in-person instructor-led course?
 How does the achievement of the instructional goals compare?
 How does the ROI compare?
 Do participants prefer one delivery method over another?

-Another one of the less common benefits of training evaluations is that they can help you receive extra funding.
-Use the results of your training evaluations to support requests for an increase in your budget to expand the program.
-Or, if you are a non-profit organization, apply for a grant to scale or expand the training you are providing.
+Another of the less common benefits of how you construct your training evaluation methods is that they can help you receive extra funding.
+Businesses can use the results of training evaluations to support requests to expand the program.
+Or, if you are a non-profit organization, results and examples of training evaluations can support grant applications to scale or grow your program.

-If you use an instructor in part of your training, a benefit of training evaluations is that you can also provide feedback for them.
+If you use an instructor in part of your training, you can also provide feedback for them.
 Are there any areas for future improvement for the instructor or facilitator?

-For training evaluations to be successful requires at least some feedback from the participants.
-If the participants aren’t willing to spend the time to provide feedback, you are missing out on a lot of valuable information.
+Training evaluations to be successful require at least some feedback from the participants.
+Suppose the participants aren’t willing to spend the time to provide feedback.
+In that case, you are missing out on valuable information.

-If evaluations are complex, people will focus on getting through them rather than on the quality of the feedback they provide.
-And you’ll lose many of the benefits of training evaluations.
+If your training evaluation methods are complex, people will focus on getting through them rather than on the quality of the feedback they provide.

-If you ask the wrong type of questions, you could miss out on many valuable insights.
-It’s easy to ask participants to complete a few multiple-choice or rate on a scale type questions.
+You could miss out on many valuable insights if you ask the wrong questions.
+It’s easy to ask participants to complete a few multiple-choice or rate questions on a scale.
 And it’s quick for them to respond.
 But is it getting at the information you need to improve the course and measure its effectiveness?
-Often the most valuable information is from an open-ended question.
-So in creating training evaluations, you have to be precise in the questions you ask and balance what you ask with the ease of completing it.
+Often, the most valuable information results from an open-ended question.
+So, in developing your training evaluation methods, be precise in your questions and balance what you ask with the ease of completing it.

-You could have the best training evaluations ever designed.
+You could have the best training evaluation examples ever designed.
 But unless you act on the information they provide, it won’t help.
 You must use this valuable information to make decisions about the training.

 You have probably heard of the Kirkpatrick method of training evaluations.
-While well known, this is only one method to evaluate training effectiveness.
-This method is suitable to use where there are very transactional aspects to the training.
-Such as in a training session on new products in a retail store selling garments in a clothing store.
+While well known, this is only one of many training evaluation methods.
+It is most suitable to use where the training has very transactional aspects, such as in a training session on new products in a retail store selling garments in a clothing store.

 It consists of 4 levels of training evaluation described below.